 Read the transcript without opening raw captions.

 Paste a YouTube link.
-Get the transcript fast.
+Get the transcript.

 Preview